Subscribe today to get 3 free articles per month

 WebsiteDetails

-Opened in 2023 at Espace Saint-Denis, Le Molière doesn’t aim to reinvent the wheel—it leans fully into the tradition of the French brasserie: elegant, generous, and by-the-book in the best way.
-Chef Jean-Sébastien Thomas (formerly of Les Fillettes) ensures the classics are done right, from veal kidneys to salmon with sorrel.
-Lunch keeps it unfussy—think herb omelettes or Toulouse sausage with mash—while dinner brings in richer, more elaborate fare.
-The wine list sticks close to home, favouring French and European bottles over natural or offbeat selections.
-With direct access to Théâtre Saint-Denis, it works just as well for a quick pre-show bite as for a full evening out.
-Designed by Pierre Brousseau of Camdi, the space is warm and expansive, and includes a private room that seats up to 80 guests.
+Opened in 2023 at Espace Saint-Denis, Le Molière leans fully into the tradition of the French brasserie: elegant, generous, and by-the-book in the best way.
+Chef Jean-Sébastien Thomas ensures the classics are done right—veal kidneys, salmon with sorrel—while lunch keeps things unfussy with herb omelettes and Toulouse sausage with mash.
+Dinner brings richer, more elaborate fare.
+The wine list favours French and European bottles over natural or offbeat selections, and direct access to Théâtre Saint-Denis makes it work for pre-show bites or full evenings out.
+Pierre Brousseau's design is warm and expansive, with a private room seating up to 80.

 Berri-UQAM